 Thank you for your interest in Kickapoo Valley Dairy Goats.
-Our farm is from where we first began raising dairy goats in the corn belt of Central Illinois.
+Our farm resides in the heart of the Corn Belt in Central Illinois, the same place where the farm started over 30 years ago.
 We began raising goats in 1981 when a doe was purchased for a great 4-H project.
 That doe, CH El Wick Moon's Laura, became our first permanent champion and helped to encourage our interest in breeding French Alpines and Lamanchas.
-Today the goat business is a partnership between father and son, Ed and Byron Jodlowski, and the love of the goats has now extended to the next generation of Evan, Cameron, Kenyon, and Griffen.
+Today the goat business is a partnership between father and son, Ed and Byron Jodlowski, and the love of the goats has now extended to the next generation of Cameron, Evan, Kenyon, and Griffen.

-Our herd has consistently flourished in the last fifteen years producing permanent champion does, high placing does at National Shows , Spotlight Sale animals, and many does that have done well for others.
-In 2006 we eclipsed yet another breeding goal - breeding a National Champion that dream was revisited this past year in 2011.
-We have also bred six National Junior Champions.
-In 2008 we had our first Reserve National Champions - Music, senior Alpine, Yellobird, junior Lamancha, and Yoda, junior Recorded Grade.
+Our herd has consistently flourished in the last 20 years producing permanent champion does, high placing does at National Shows , Spotlight Sale animals, and many does that have done well for others.
+In 2006 we eclipsed yet another breeding goal - breeding a National Champion, and in 2011 that dream was revisited.
+We have also bred six National Junior Champions- Typhoon (Alpine, 1989), Jealousy (Alpine, 1996), Token (Lamancha, 2004), Whimsay (Alpine, 2006), Amish (Alpine, 2010), Arcadia (Lamancha, 2010 & 2011).
+In 2008 we had our first Reserve National Champions - Music, senior Alpine as well as two Reserve Junior National Champions- Yellobird, (Lamancha) and Yoda (Recorded Grade).
 Music's win was very special for us because she had won her class 3 times at a National Show she was a special doe with a special personality - we miss the perky sound of her voice when we enter the barn.
-In 2012, my son Cameron won the Sable Raffle Kid at the ADGA National show and brought her back in 2013 to compete- Akaiberry was named Sable Junior National Champion in Minnesota.
-We are very proud of the animals that we have raised, and we are thankful for the people who have supported us by purchasing our animals.
+In 2012, my son Cameron won the Sable Raffle Kid at the ADGA National show and brought her back in 2013 and she (Akaiberry) was named Sable Junior National Champion in Minnesota, then in 2014 went onto be the Sable National Champion.
+We are very proud of the animals that we have bred and raised, and we are thankful for the people who have supported us by purchasing our animals.